mitre/apache-tomcat-8-cis-baseline/README.md

 # Example InSpec Profile

-This (WIP) InSpec profile for CIS Apache Tomcat v8 Benchmark helps you validate your Tomcat install to the CIS Benchmark recomendations.
+(WIP) InSpec profile for CIS Apache Tomcat v8 Benchmark helps you validate your Tomcat install to the CIS Benchmark recomendations.

 ## NOTICE